empowerthedao/compound-aragon-app/compound-aragon-app/app/public/meta/details.md

 ## Features
 - Supply the specified ERC20 token to Compound.
 - Redeem the specified ERC20 token from Compound.
-- Transfer ETH and ERC20 tokens to the Agent used.
+- Transfer ETH and ERC20 tokens to the Agent.
-- Change the Agent used.